NVIDIA/NeMo-Curator/docs/user-guide/semdedup.rst

 The SemDeDup algorithm consists of the following main steps:

-1. Embedding Generation: Each data point is embedded using a pre-trained language model.
+1. Embedding Generation: Each data point is embedded using a pre-trained model.
 2. Clustering: The embeddings are clustered into k clusters using k-means clustering.
 3. Similarity Computation: Within each cluster, pairwise cosine similarities are computed.
 4. Duplicate Identification: Data pairs with cosine similarity above a threshold are considered semantic duplicates.
-5. Duplicate Removal: From each group of semantic duplicates within a cluster, one representative document is kept (typically the one with the lowest cosine similarity to the cluster centroid) and the rest are removed.
+5. Duplicate Removal: From each group of semantic duplicates within a cluster, one representative datapoint is kept (typically the one with the lowest cosine similarity to the cluster centroid) and the rest are removed.

 -----------------------------------------
 Configuration